-Having a church on-site offers a great degree of privacy for those with a public profile who wish to avoid prying eyes.
+Having a church immediately adjacent to the house offers a great degree of privacy for those with a public profile who wish to avoid prying eyes.
 But it is not just any old church…

-Wickham Church, properly known as St Swithun’s Chapel, is a 12th Century gem built upona much older Saxon watch tower.
+Wickham Church, properly known as St Swithun’s Chapel, is a 12th Century gem built upon a much older Saxon watch tower.
 The tower, probably the oldest in Berkshire, is one of the best examples of Saxon workmanship in the country and is referred to in many books.
-Between 1845 and 1859 the church was rebuilt by the rector William Nicholson.
-Thankfully, the tower escaped demolition, but Rev William couldn’t resist adding 30 feet of Victorian flint to the top of it.
+Between 1845 and 1859 the church was rebuilt by the then rector, William Nicholson.
+Thankfully the tower escaped demolition, but Rev William couldn’t resist adding 30 feet of Victorian flint to the top of it.

 Unique Feature: The Elephants

 St Swithun’s is a fully operational Anglican church.
-Although church services are open to the public, the church is little used outside of the intermittent Sunday services and is generally available for weddings on a Saturday.
+Although church services are open to the public, the church is little used outside of the intermittent Sunday services and is generally available to serve as a wedding venue in Berkshire on a Saturday.

 The chapel seats around 130 in the pews and up to 200 with additional chairs.